-- (1) Specific actions requiring approval.
+(1) Specific actions requiring approval.

-- (i) Procurement Strategy Roadmap (PSR);

-- (ii) Solicitation and contract actions selected by the CPO for review; and
+(ii) Solicitation and contract actions selected by the CPO for review; and

-(iii) In accordance with FAR 17.502-2(c)(2), HSAM 3017.502-170(c)(2), and HSAM 3017.502-171(g)(3), CPO/SPE approval is required prior to placing an order against another agency's contract that is not subject to the FAR or prior to obtaining acquisition assistance from an agency not covered by the FAR.
+(ii) In accordance with FAR 17.502-2(c)(2), HSAM 3017.502-170(c)(2), and HSAM 3017.502-171(g)(3), CPO/SPE approval is required prior to placing an order against another agency's contract that is not subject to the FAR or prior to obtaining acquisition assistance from an agency not covered by the FAR.

-- (b) Information required for OCPO review and approval. - (1) General.
+(b) Information required for OCPO review and approval.

+(1) General.

-(i) Reviews required by HSAM Subchapters 3004.7002, 3004.7003 and 3007.102-70 shall be obtained prior to transmittal to OCPO, including evidence of review and resolution of Component comments.
-Unless otherwise specified, all documents requiring CPO or higher-level approval shall be signed by the HCA as "Recommended for Approval" and transmitted to OCPO through the Reverse HCA Scheduler and Tracker Reporting Tool (RHCAST) at http://ocpo-sp.dhs.gov/sites/era/HCAST/Pages/RHCAST.aspx.
+(i) Reviews required by HSAM Subchapters 3004.7002 and 3004.7003 shall be obtained prior to transmittal to OCPO, including evidence of review and resolution of Component comments.
+Unless otherwise specified, all documents requiring CPO or designee or higher-level approval shall be signed by the HCA as "Recommended for Approval" and transmitted to OCPO through the Reverse

+HCA Scheduler and Tracker Reporting Tool (RHCAST) at http://ocpo-sp.dhs.gov/sites/era/HCAST/Pages/RHCAST.aspx.